philhanna/semanticversion/README.md

     < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11
     < 1.0.0-rc.1 < 1.0.0.

+## Regular expression
 See [https://regex101.com/r/Ly7O1x/3][idRegex]
 for the regular expression used to parse the version string.

+### Note
+The website includes "99999999999999999999999.999999999999999999.99999999999999999" as a valid Version string, but this contains components that overflow integer literals in Go, even uint64.
+I have omitted this test case, but it would seem to be irrelevant in actual usage.

 [idSemver]: https://semver.org
 [idRegex]: https://regex101.com/r/Ly7O1x/3